fredericbarthelet/blog-theodo-article-demo/readme.md

 > You're redirected to a new page asking you to fill in the customer's name and address.
 > Edouard, let's fill you in !
 > ...

-Minimize as much as possible the quantity of tasks to be run before your demonstration can start.
-* Boot your virtual machine.
-* Add the entities you may need for the purpose of the demonstration to your database.

 Your audience has 2 focuses point you have to deal with :
 * You